o3de/o3de.org/content/docs/user-guide/features/platforms/ios/creating-release-app.md

 ## Modifying Your Settings {#ios-modifying-your-settings}

 Modify the settings in your system configuration file to disable communication between the iOS device and the remote shader compiler\.
-For release builds, Lumberyard packages the shaders directly to the iOS device instead of compiling shaders on demand\.
+For release builds, O3DE packages the shaders directly to the iOS device instead of compiling shaders on demand\.

 **To modify the system configuration file**